kvalle/sml-testing/README.md

 run();
 ```

-Write tests by calling the `test()` function.
+Write tests by calling the `test` function.
-It must return a call to the an `assert` function.
+Tests must return a call to the an `assert` function.
-Finally call the run function to run the tests.
+Finally call the `run` function to run the tests.

+### Output

 See the example files for simple example usage.
 This is what it looks like if all the tests pass: